Document icon

 On 13 June 2024 EFRAG issued its draft comment letter ('DCL'), welcoming IASB's efforts and approach addressing both own-use exception requirements as well as hedge accounting requirements.

-Several specific questions on the topics covered in the ED are addressed to the constituents.
+Several specific questions on the topics covered in the ED where addressed to the constituents.
 The consultation on EFRAG's DCL was open until 15 July 2024 and the comment letters received can be viewed within the Documents section of the project page here

 Final Comment Letter